-4.3 ASLE members will receive the following publications: ASLE News, ISLE, the ASLE Membership Directory, and other publications from time to time as the Executive Council may designate.
+4.3 ASLE members will receive as member benefits: ASLE News, ISLE Journal, access to the online Member Directory, and other benefits as the Executive Council may designate.

 4.4 ASLE members are eligible, upon acceptance by conference and symposia organizers, to present papers at ASLE conferences and symposia.

 4.5 Any member may submit to the Nominating Committee nominations for the elective offices of ASLE, provided that the nominee is a member of ASLE and indicates a willingness to serve.
-Such nominees will be included on mail ballots sent to the general membership.
+Such nominees will be included in the online election balloting available at the website to general membership.

-4.6 International members of ASLE are free to form international affiliates of ASLE in their respective nations so long as these affiliates operate in a spirit consistent with Articles 2.1 and 3.1 of these bylaws.
+4.6 International members of ASLE are free to form international affiliates of ASLE in their respective nations so long as these affiliates operate in a spirit consistent with Article 2.1 of these bylaws.
 International affiliates will adopt bylaws and procedures appropriate to their own circumstances.
 In order to be a recognized international affiliate, that group must be reviewed and approved by the ASLE Executive Council.

 ARTICLE 5.
 OFFICERS

-5.1.4 The Executive Council consists of the President, Vice President, Immediate Past President, six at-large Executive Council members, Diversity Officer, and the Graduate Student Liaison serving the second year of a two-year term.
+5.4 The Executive Council consists of the President, Vice President, Immediate Past President, six at-large Executive Council members, seventh Executive Council member who just completed a term as either President or Vice President, Diversity Officer, and the Graduate Student Liaison serving the second year of a two-year term.
 All have voting privileges, though the President votes only to break a tie.